polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 This is the by far most important slot in Hyperlambda, since it's arguably _"the heart"_ of Hyperlambda, allowing Hyperlambda to execute Hyperlambda.
-This slot executes the specified lambda object(s) assumed to exist either as a lambda in its children collection, or as an expression leading to one or more nodes where each of these nodes will be executed.
+This slot executes the specified lambda object(s) assumed to exist either as a lambda in its children collection, or as an expression leading to one or more nodes, where each of these nodes will be executed.
 The example below illustrates how to use **[eval]** with an expression.